Water and Sewer Rates

 Every two years the city reviews the water and sewer rates to ensure that they are set to sufficiently recover the costs of providing water and wastewater service to city residents.

-For the average single-family home, a 4 percent rate increase equates to an increase of $2.03 per month in the 2013 water and sewer bill.
-In 2014, the combined increase would result in an increase of $2.13 to the average single-family monthly bill.
+For the average single-family home, these rate increases equate to an increase of $2.80 per month in the 2015 water and sewer bill.
+In 2016, the combined increase would result in an increase of $2.94 to the average single-family monthly bill.

 The City’s water and wastewater rates continue to remain comparable to those of its neighbors along the Front Range.
-To help you see where Westminster’s rates compare to those of some of our neighbors, we have included a graph illustrating Westminster’s combined 2013 and 2014 rate increases along with the current 2013 rates of neighboring cities.
+To help you see where Westminster’s rates compare to those of some of our neighbors, we have included a graph illustrating Westminster’s 2015 and 2016 rate increases along with the 2014 rates of neighboring cities.
 This graph will be revised in early 2015 with the updated rates for other cities.

 What do your rates fund?

 Your rates fund the operations of our water and wastewater systems.
 This includes chemicals, power, parts and staff.
 A portion of the rate increase is used for maintaining Standley Lake reservoir, as well as 404 miles of water distribution pipe, the Semper and Northwest water treatment plants, the reclaimed water treatment plant, the Big Dry Creek wastewater treatment plant and 532 miles of wastewater collection pipelines.